FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 10th May 2022.md

 Anne, daughters Monica and Kathleen, his sons James and Patrick.
 They went on to say his

-loss would also be missed by all his family, friends and community.--- 2
+loss would also be missed by all his family, friends and community.
+---
+2

 The Chief Executive also paid tribute to Paddy Hourigan, on his own behalf and on behalf of